votintsev/fnordmetric-php-redis/readme.md

 $fnord->event('new_registration', array('referer' => 'twitter'), $sessiontoken);
 ```

-But you have connect, you can use it
+But if you have instant connect - you can use it
 ```php
 require_once 'FnordmetricApiRedis.php';